Composing state machines (hierarchical state machines)¶

 }

-All that FavoriteStatusStateMachine does is making an http request to the backend and in case of error reset back to the previous state after showing an error state for 3 seconds.
+All that FavoriteStatusStateMachine does is make an HTTP request to the backend and, in case of error, reset back to the previous state after showing an error state for 3 seconds.

 data class ToggleFavoriteItemAction(val itemId : Int) : Action